Chris741233/ebike_speedo_divider/README.md

 https://tuxamito.com/wiki/index.php/Digispark
 You can find Digispark Attiny85 modules for less than 2$ on Aliexpress !

+note: If you do not want to lose the bike warranty you can buy a speedometer cable according to your model.

 ### Diagram with magnetic reed switch, 2 wire
 <p align="left">
   <img src="./docs/reed_diagram.jpg" width="700" title="reed diagram">